How might we help women feel safe when walking around their neighborhoods?

 From these concepts, we figured the best option would be to merge the first and second concepts into one application.
 The ideas would utilize clear data translation, address a timely need, and would be easy to use based on maps.
-The third idea was not pursued for several reasons, more specifically because it is a huge privacy and marginalizing concern.
+The third idea was not pursued for several reasons, more specifically because of its huge privacy and marginalizing concern.
 Moving forward on the collaborated concept, we then began creating a simplified journey for users to engage in a safe commute.

-Testing our rudimentary prototype, we heard many critiques from our participants.
+Testing our rudimentary prototype, we heard many critiques from our participants that wanted more clarity without an extraneous response process.
 We found how their inputs required us to reassess the design experience to better respond to the challenge.